Xbox 360: Sales

 In Europe, the Xbox 360 has sold seven million units as of November 20, 2008.
 The Xbox 360 took 110 weeks to reach 2 million units sold in the UK, generating £507m in revenue.
-Uk sales would reach 3.2 million units by January 2009, per GfK Chart-Track.
+Sales in the United Kingdom would reach 3.2 million units by January 2009, per GfK Chart-Track.
 The 8 million unit mark was crossed in the UK by February 2013.
 Sales of the Xbox 360 would overtake the Wii later that year, topping 9 million units, making the Xbox 360 the best-selling 7th-generation console in the UK, as well as making it the third best-selling console of all time in the region, behind the PS2 and Nintendo DS.
 Over 1 million units were sold in Spain across the console's lifecycle.

 The Xbox 360 crossed the 1 million units sold in Japan in March 2009, and the 1.5 million units sold in June 2011.
 Lifetime sales of the Xbox 360 in Japan stand at 1,616,218 million units.
 While the Xbox 360 has sold poorly in Japan, it improved upon the sales of the original Xbox, which had total sales of 474,992 units.
 Furthermore, the Xbox 360 managed to outsell both the PlayStation 3 and Wii the week ending September 14, 2008, as well as the week ending February 22, 2009, when the Japanese Xbox 360 exclusives Infinite Undiscovery and Star Ocean: The Last Hope, were released those weeks, respectively.
 Ultimately, Edge magazine would report that Microsoft had been unable to make serious inroads into the dominance of domestic rivals Sony and Nintendo; adding that lackluster sales in Japan had led to retailers scaling down and in some cases, discontinuing sales of the Xbox 360 completely.
 The significance of Japan's poor sales might be overstated in the media in comparison to overall international sales.